KomalPatil4717/Product-Browser/README.md

 ## AI Usage Note

-I used AI tools to understand cursor pagination concepts, improve seed generation, debug deployment issues, and structure documentation.
+AI tools were used for research, deployment debugging, and documentation improvements.

 All final code was reviewed, tested, and fully understood before submission.